dani882/pasorapidocharger/README.md

 # pasorapidocharger
-A Script to recharge my toll card automatically when balance is low
+A python script to recharge my toll card automatically when balance is low